grammyjs/website/site/docs/hosting/heroku.md

 ## Long Polling

 ::: warning Your script will run continuously when using long polling.
-Unless you know how to handle this behaviour, make sure you have enough [dyno hours](https://devcenter.heroku.com/articles/free-dyno-hours).
+Unless you know how to handle this behavior, make sure you have enough [dyno hours](https://devcenter.heroku.com/articles/free-dyno-hours).
 :::

 > Consider using webhooks?